computationalprivacy/copyright-traps/README.md

 # Copyright Traps for Large Language Models

-This is a accompanying code for the paper [Copyright Traps for Large Language Models](https://arxiv.org/abs/2402.09363) published at ICML 2024
+This is the accompanying code for the paper [Copyright Traps for Large Language Models](https://arxiv.org/abs/2402.09363) published at ICML 2024.

 ## Generating trap sequences